cse110-fa21-group29/cse110-fa21-group29/specs/documentation/development/branching-and-committing.md

 # CSE 110 - Red Pandas - Branching and Committing

 ## Overview
 This documentation covers the standards we are using to organize our branches and commits.
+It will discuss the following topics:
+1. Branches
+2. Branch naming
+3. Commit naming

 ## Branches
 We have 6 branch types in our repo: